truenas/middleware/docs/userguide/index.rst

 over to OK and press enter.
 The port will begin to compile and install.

 .. note:: if you change your mind, the configuration screen will not be displayed again should you stop and restart the build.
 Type
-   **make config && make install clean** if you need to change your selected options.
+   :command:`make config && make install clean` if you need to change your selected options.

 If the port has any dependencies with options, their configuration screens will be displayed and the compile will pause until it receives your input.
 It is a good idea to keep an eye on the compile until it finishes and you are returned to the command prompt.

 Once the port is installed, it is registered in the same package database that manages packages.
-This means that you can use **pkg info** to determine what was installed, as described in the previous section.
+This means that you can use :command:`pkg info` to determine what was installed, as described in the previous section.

 Starting Installed Software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~